Trousez/4-BIT-ALU/docs/Logic_Gates.md

 | 1   | 0   | 1      |
 | 1   | 1   | 0      |
 - A NAND Gate is an inverted AND gate.
 It is mathematically represent as:

 $$(A \cdot B)'$$

 ![NAND_GATE](../images/NAND.jpeg)

-- A NAND gate can be used to create any other type of logic gate, combinde wit hthe fact that it only takes 2 transistors to built, most of the computer ( and most modern computer) consists entirely of NAND gate.
+- A NAND gate can be used to create any other type of logic gate, combinded with the fact that it only takes 2 transistors to built, most of the computer ( and most modern computer) consists entirely of NAND gate.

 ---
 ### XOR GATE